MarlinFirmware/Marlin/Marlin/src/HAL/HAL_STM32F1/README.md

 # This HAL is in development and has not been tested with an actual printer.

 ### Working functionality
-+USB serial communication
++ USB serial communication
-+Steppers (over 60Khz max with single stepping)
++ Steppers (over 60Khz max with single stepping)
-+ADC (Using DMA for low cpu usage and latency)
++ ADC (Using DMA for low cpu usage and latency)
-+I2C Eeprom
++ I2C Eeprom
-+Eeprom emulation in flash (without wear levelling, so should not enable print counters)
++ Eeprom emulation in flash (without wear levelling, so should not enable print counters)

 ### Not working or not tested
-+LCDs (possible issue with drivers written for AVR) +SPI Flash (not tested, should work out of the box) +Buttons (not tested, should work out of the box) +Endstops (not tested, should work out of the box) +PWM output for FETs (not tested, should work out of the box) +USART ports (not tested, should work out of the box) +SDCard (not working at first test, but should work with small changes, perhaps clock)
++ LCDs (possible issue with drivers written for AVR)
++ SPI Flash (not tested, should work out of the box)
++ Buttons (not tested, should work out of the box)
++ Endstops (not tested, should work out of the box)
++ PWM output for FETs (not tested, should work out of the box)
++ USART ports (not tested, should work out of the box)
++ SDCard (not working at first test, but should work with small changes, perhaps clock)

 ### The stm32 core needs a modification in the file util.h to avoid conflict with Marlin macros for Debug.